tonypincheng/RETrace2/README.md

 - Designed for testing dual-omic pipeline capabilities
 - Sufficient data to test the pipeline's methylation analysis functionality

-For details about the test data, see the [data/README.md](data/README.md) file.
+For details about the test data, see [data/README.md](data/README.md).
 <br><br>